variational-sublinear-clustering/vc-GMM/README.md

 A revised version with better documentation will follow soon.

-For detailed information please see the associated paper "A Variational EM Acceleration for Efficient Clustering at Very Large Scales" by (Hirschberger, Forster, Lücke) which will be linked to this website very soon.
+For detailed information please see the associated paper:

+"A Variational EM Acceleration for Efficient Clustering at Very Large Scales", Florian Hirschberger*, Dennis Forster*, Jörg Lücke.
+<em>IEEE Transactions on Pattern Analysis and Machine Intelligence</em>, in press, 2022.
+*joint first authors.
+DOI:10.1109/TPAMI.2021.3133763, https://ieeexplore.ieee.org/document/9645327